evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 ## Climate system

 There is one climate system available.
 The 2-zone climate system supports different temperatures in two zone for the driver and passenger.
-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option .
+This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
 This heat pump can save significant energy used for heating in cold weather.

 ## Comfort